7 Best Lucid Dreaming Books Every Conscious Dreamer Must Read

 #5 Creative Dreaming by Patricia Garfield

 When you learn to use your dream world as an instrument of personal growth, that’s when you actually start making the proper use of this skill.

 I love Patricia’s “Creative Dreaming” book because she teaches various ways in which a person can become better than before in their real world by doing the required inner work.

 The possibilities are endless, but the author shows some common ways using which you could get rid of your fears, practice your skills and get solutions for your problems.

 #6 Inner Work – Using Dreams and Active Imagination for Personal Growth

 The above talk brings me to the book named “Inner Work” by Robert A. Johnson which will guide you on how to use your dreams for your personal growth.

-Creative visualization is a way using which one can alter his inner beliefs to achieve various goals in his life and dreams gives one an opportunity to take his imagination to a different level and that’s the prime concern of this book.
+Creative visualization is a way using which one can alter their inner beliefs to achieve various goals in their life and dreams gives one an opportunity to take their imagination to a different level and that’s the prime concern of this book.